ninakivu/adventure-awaits/README.md

 ---

 ### Development & Technologies:
-Adventure Awaits was build by using HTML, CSS, Ruby on Rails and Heroku.
+Adventure Awaits was build by using HTML, CSS, Ruby on Rails and Bootstrap.

 ### MVP:
-- user has many trips
+- user can create many trips
-- user has many invites
+- user can see a list of trips
-- trip has many invites
-- trip has many pictures
-- trip has many comments
+- user can comment under a trip
-- login/sign up functionality with authentication
+- user can login/sign up with email
-- restricted access for editing a trip and deleting it
+- only the user who created the trip can edit and delete it
 - only signed in users can see other user's details
-- complete RESTful routes for users

 ### Dream Features: